cis547/cis547.github.io/_labs/lab06.markdown

   The current instruction’s successors should be added only if the **OUT** set was changed by the `transfer` function.

-Here is an example of how the `WorkSet` needs to be loaded with instructions, feel free to use this code as part of your implementation:
+Here is an example of how the `WorkSet` needs to be loaded with instructions as well as introducing the [llvm::SetVector][LLVM SetVector] container, feel free to use this code as part of your implementation:

 ```cpp
 void DivZeroAnalysis::doAnalysis(Function &F) {